daskath/ck3_hunt/README.md

-# Steam Achievement Kanban
+# Crusader Kings 3 Achievement Hunt Kanban

+A tool to keep track of the achievements I want to focus on during my hunt to get every Crusader Kings 3 achievement.
+Mostly AI generated.

-A local Kanban board for tracking your Steam achievements — **Backlog / To Do / Done** — backed by SQLite so your progress survives restarts.
+It's a local Kanban board for tracking the Steam achievements — **Backlog / To Do / Done** — backed by SQLite so the classification survives restarts.

+## How it works

+- On first load, achievements are fetched from Steam and seeded into SQLite:
+  - **Unlocked** → `Done`
+  - **Locked** → `Backlog`
+- If Steam shows a newly unlocked achievement that was in Backlog/To Do, it auto-promotes to **Done**.
+- All manual moves are persisted in SQLite immediately — they survive restarts.
+- Click **↻ Refresh** to re-sync with Steam at any time.

+---

 ## Stack